COGS18/COGS18.github.io/assets/intro/assignments/overview.md

 | A3 | Chatbots | Functions & Algorithms |
 | A4 | Artificial Agents | Methods, Classes & Objects |

 Assignments are cumulative - previously covered topics may also appear in a future assignment.
+Due dates are listed on the syllabus.

 ### Late Submissions